brev404/cyberedu-mcp/README.md

 ### Dynamic Tool Discovery

-The server uses Python's `inspect` module to automatically discover all public methods from the `CyberEduClient` class.
+The server uses Python's `inspect` module to automatically discover all public methods from the [https://cyber-edu.co](https://github.com/CyberEDU-Cyber-Range/cyberedu-client.git)](CyberEduClient) class.
 For each method:

 1. **Method Discovery**: Scans the class for public methods (excluding private methods and helpers)
 2. **Schema Generation**: Automatically generates JSON schema from method signatures and type hints